Skip to content

 View Product →

-See the full door/window sensor lineup, or read more installer guides on Insight.
+See the full door/window sensor lineup, the motion detectors, or read more installer guides on Insight.

 What loop number do I use for the MINI-345?

-Use Loop 1 on all three panels.
+Use Loop 1 on all four panels.
 Loop 1 is the magnetic contact input — the zone that activates when the door or window opens.

 Can I swap in a MINI-345 without re-programming the panel?